VanillaSpace/VanillaSpace/README.md

 - 🎮 Check out <a href="https://www.arisao.com">MY PORTFOLIO</a>
 - 🔭 I’m currently working as a Project Coordinator
 - 👯 Working together with our exclusive partner Ubisoft
-- 💬 Wanna work together in a game jam?
+- 💬 Wanna work together on a game jam?
 - 📫 Contact me <a href="https://www.arisao.com/contact" align="center">HERE</a>
 - ⚡ Fun fact: I love playing Ana in Overwatch